lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 But what is an abstraction?

-If you have a problem, then to have an abstraction means to have a way to talk about **the** problem, and **nothing** else.
+Assume you have a problem.
+Then, to have an abstraction means to have a way to talk about **the problem**, and **nothing else**.

 This is why, when using lists, you'll see something like `length: List[A] => Int` (where `A` is a type parameter).

 The problem that the function solves is "compute the length of a list".
-It's not "compute the length of a list of bananas", "compute the length of a list of dinosaurs", etc.
+It's not "compute the length of a list of bananas", or "compute the length of a list of dinosaurs as long as today isn't Friday", or anything else.

-At this point you could make up some story, if it helps you, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of "computing the length of a list".
+If it helps, you can make up some story, about how when the first humans that sat down to implement the computation, realized that the nature of the list's elements was irrelevant to the process of computing the length of the list.

-However, clearly something like `lengthOfListOfBananas: List[Banana] => Int` would be a perfectly valid function.
-And we can make a difference between `length` and `lengthOfListOfBananas`.
-The latter can be called a "specific instance", or "specialization" of the former.
+However, clearly something like `lengthOfListOfBananas: List[Banana] => Int` is be a perfectly valid function.
+And we can declare a relation between `length` and `lengthOfListOfBananas`.
+Namely, that the latter can be called a *specific instance*, or *specialization*, of the former.

 But in no way is `length` somehow "farther away from the real world".
 The "abstract" problem:
-"compute the length of a list" problem is a very real problem! (it might not be *your* problem at some point in time, or ever, though)
+"compute the length of a list" is a very real problem! (it might not be *your* problem at some point in time, though)

-Abstract `length` is just what is common, or, the **essence**, of the "compute the length of a list of banana" problem.
-That is its relation to `lengthOfListOfBananas`.
+The abstract `length` function is just the solution to what is common, or, the **essence**, of the "compute the length of a list" problem.

-And what does it mean for a programmer to have found the **essence** of a problem?
+What does it mean for a programmer to have found the **essence** of a problem?
-Well, it means that they can then create a single solution to deal with the essential, and reuse it in all – this is key: not some, not many, but *all* – of the specializations.
+It means that they can then create a single solution to deal with the essential, and reuse it in all – this is key: not some, not many, but *all* – of the specializations.

-My recommendation is then that, as a computer programmer, instead of playing the "Abstract vs. Concrete" game, and engaging in pointless debate (or, way worse, confused decision making during software design), you should think of it in terms of "essential vs. non-essential", always with respect to a well-defined problem P.
+My recommendation is then that, as a computer programmer, instead of playing the "Abstract vs. Concrete" game, and engaging in pointless debate (or, way worse, confused decision-making during software design), you should think of it in terms of "essential vs. non-essential", always with respect to a well-defined problem P.

+## On concreteness and problem definition

 Where does "concrete" enter the picture, then?

-If we're replacing terms here, and "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".
+If "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".

 However, a `lengthOfListOfBananas` is clearly very essential to someone working with bananas!